 - Biotechnology Center (UWBC) The UW Biotechnology Center provides fee-for-service research support through several facilities, including: Next Generation Sequencing Center, DNA Synthesis Facility, Gene Expression Center, Mass Spectrometry Facility, Targeted Genome Editing Facility, Transgenic Facility, Bioinformatic Resource Center.

 - Carbone Cancer Center (CCC) The UW CCC provides service to patients and researchers through several shared facilities, find out more on their website: https://cancer.wisc.edu/research/shared-resources/

-- HIGH THROUGHPUT COMPUTING CENTER (HTCC) The UW-Madison HTCondor Project supports high-throughput computing on large collections of computing resources distributed across campus.
+- Hight Throughput Computing Center (HTCC) The UW-Madison HTCondor Project supports high-throughput computing on large collections of computing resources distributed across campus.
 Users can work with the HTC group to implement and submit highly parallelized computing processes for high-throughput computational projects.

-- NATIONAL MAGNETIC RESONANCE FACILITY The NMRFAM facility is available to scientists on and off campus to support research on macromolecular structure, dynamics, functional analysis, and metabolomic and natural product analysis.
+- National Magnetic Resonance Faciliyt (NMRFAM) The NMRFAM facility is available to scientists on and off campus to support research on macromolecular structure, dynamics, functional analysis, and metabolomic and natural product analysis.

 - Data Science Hub Coordinates existing resources and expertise around a campus-wide data science strategy.

 - Institute for Clinical and Translational Research (ICTR) Provides investigators readily available critical resources, including informatics tools, biostatistical support, and an array of core technologies.

 - Laboratory for Optical and Computational Instrumentation (LOCI) Directed by Dr. Kevin Eliceiri, LOCI develops optical and computational technologies for cell imaging.